Navbar

 Since then, studies investigating ayahuasca’s therapeutic effects have demonstrated potential efficacy for substance-use disorders, post-traumatic stress disorder, depression, and anxiety.
 Additional studies suggest that ayahuasca may have neuroprotective and neurorestorative effects, and an ability to increase mindfulness, acceptance, and life satisfaction.
 Further research is needed to fully establish the therapeutic potential of Ayahuasca.

-An artistic representation of the plant's spirit, "Mama Ayahuasca"
+An artistic representation of ayahuasca's spirit

 In a clinical context, the development of a therapeutic rapport between the therapist and the patient is highly emphasized.
 Specially trained therapists are present to oversee the unfolding of the therapeutic experience.
 Additionally, integrative psychotherapy sessions are conducted, and mindfulness activities are encouraged to help participants interpret their experiences, resolve confusing emotions, and consolidate meaningful insights.